dd9jn/rfc4880bis/crypto-refresh.md

 Signer asserts that the key is not only valid but also trustworthy at the specified level.
 Level 0 has the same meaning as an ordinary validity signature.
 Level 1 means that the signed key is asserted to be a valid trusted introducer, with the 2nd octet of the body specifying the degree of trust.
-Level 2 means that the signed key is asserted to be trusted to issue level 1 trust signatures, i.e., that it is a "meta introducer".
+Level 2 means that the signed key is asserted to be trusted to issue level 1 trust signatures; that is, the signed key is a "meta introducer".
 Generally, a level n trust signature asserts that a key is trusted to issue level n-1 trust signatures.
 The trust amount is in a range from 0-255, interpreted such that values less than 120 indicate partial trust and values of 120 or greater indicate complete trust.
 Implementations SHOULD emit values of 60 for partial trust and 120 for complete trust.